County Jail

 Security and Safety Protocols

-Utah County Jail follows strict security measures to ensure the safety of inmates and staff.
+Dallas County Jail follows strict security measures to ensure the safety of inmates and staff.
 The facility includes:

 • 24/7 Surveillance: High-definition cameras monitoring inmate activity.